Isaac Newton's occult studies: 2060

-In late February and early March 2003, a large amount of media attention circulated around the globe regarding largely unknown and unpublished documents, evidently written by Isaac Newton, indicating that he believed the world would end no earlier than 2060.
+In late February and early March 2003, a large amount of media attention circulated around the globe regarding largely unknown and unpublished documents, evidently written by Newton, indicating that he believed the world would end no earlier than 2060.
 The story garnered vast amounts of public interest and found its way onto the front page of several widely distributed newspapers, including the UK's Daily Telegraph, Canada's National Post, Israel's Maariv and Yediot Aharonot, and was also featured in an article in the scientific journal Canadian Journal of History.
 Television and internet stories in the following weeks heightened the exposure and ultimately would include the production of several documentary films focused upon the topic of the 2060 prediction and some of Newton's lesser known beliefs and practices.

 The two documents detailing this prediction are currently housed within the Jewish National and University Library in Jerusalem.
 Both were believed to be written toward the end of Newton's life, circa 1705, a time frame most notably established by the use of the full title of Sir Isaac Newton within portions of the documents.

 These documents do not appear to have been written with the intention of publication and Newton expressed a strong personal dislike for individuals who provided specific dates for the Apocalypse purely for sensational value.
 Furthermore, he at no time provides a specific date for the end of the world in either of these documents.

 To understand the reasoning behind the 2060 prediction, an understanding of Newton's theological beliefs should be taken into account, particularly his apparent antitrinitarian beliefs and his Protestant views on the Papacy.
 Both of these lay essential to his calculations, which ultimately would provide the 2060 time frame.
 See Isaac Newton's religious views for more details.

 The first document, part of the Yahuda collection, is a small letter slip, on the back of which is written haphazardly in Newton's hand:

 Prop.
 1. The 2300 prophetick days did not commence before the rise of the little horn of the He Goat.

 2 Those day [sic] did not commence a[f]ter the destruction of Jerusalem & ye Temple by the Romans A.[D.] 70.